 If you have guests with dietary restrictions, such as gluten-free, vegan, or kosher, you might want to include food trucks that cater to those needs.
 For example, you can look for food trucks that serve gluten-free pizza, vegan burgers, or kosher-style hot dogs.

 3. Offer a variety of options

-To give your guests the best experience you also want to offer a variety of options that include both food truck favourites such as gourmet burgers, sourdough pizzas and hotdogs and different cuisines from around the world, such as Mexican, Asian, Indian and Mediterranean.
+To give your guests the best experience you also want to offer a variety of options that include both food truck favorites such as gourmet burgers, sourdough pizzas, and hotdogs and different cuisines from around the world, such as Mexican, Asian, Indian, and Mediterranean.

-You may also want to include dessert and beverage trucks such as a juice bar or a doughnut truck, or other types of vendors to give your guests more choices.
+You may also want to include dessert and beverage trucks such as a juice bar, a doughnut truck, or other types of vendors to give your guests more choices.